Marcelo Straccia

 Fabián Marcelo Straccia (born 27 June 1966) is an Argentine football manager and former player who played as a forward.
-He is the current manager of Bolivian club Guabirá.
+He is the current technical director of Bolivian club Real Oruro.

 Playing career

 Born in Peyrano, Straccia moved to Rosario at early age and was a youth graduate of Newell's Old Boys.
 He subsequently represented Racing de Córdoba, Argentino de Rosario, Alianza Atlético, Atlético Paz, Independiente Rivadavia and Rivadavia de Necochea before retiring.

 Managerial career

 After retiring, Straccia worked as a youth coach at his first club Newell's, being also an assistant of Julio Zamora in the main squad in 2002.
 He also worked with Marcelo Bielsa in the 2002 FIFA World Cup, as a coordinator of the "sparring" players.

 Straccia's first senior managerial experience occurred in 2003, being in charge of Primera B Nacional side San Martín de San Juan until 2004.
 He later worked as an assistant at Belgrano and Juventud Antoniana, being subsequently a manager of Gimnasia y Esgrima (CdU), Atlético Paz, Argentino de Rosario, Almagro and Atlético Sanford.

 In 2012, Straccia reunited with Zamora after being his assistant at Peruvian side FBC Melgar.
 On 3 January 2013, after Zamora's departure, he became the manager of the club, but resigned on 10 March.

 Straccia returned to his home country with Deportivo Merlo in December 2013, but left on a mutual agreement on 28 October 2014.
 In June 2015, after a brief period at Juventud Unida, he replaced Christian Gómez at the helm of Macará in Ecuador.

 Straccia left Macará in December 2015, and returned to Merlo on 5 May 2016.
 He was sacked on 3 November, and took over Colegiales on 24 April 2017.

 Dismissed from Colegiales on 10 February 2018, Straccia rejoined Merlo for a third spell on 22 October.
 He was sacked by the latter on 20 November 2019, and was named Independiente Rivadavia manager on 13 July 2020.